 Encouraged by friends and family to share his story, Keith decided to set to work writing it all down, and in three days he had the foundation of what would become his one man show.

-In July 2018, after premiering at The Oggi Art gallery in Chicago, the show began its real journey to the stage at the Toronto Fringe Festival, then Edmonton AB, and finally Vancouver BC.
+In July 2018, after premiering at The Oggi Art gallery in Chicago, the show began its real journey to the stage at the Toronto Fringe Festival.
+Several other festivals followed.
 The run started with small, but enthusiastic, audiences and ended with full houses and standing ovations.

-Keith came to the realization that the more he brought his own personal walls down, and embraced his vulnerability on stage, the more people were moved.
+As Keith brought down his personal walls and embraced his vulnerability on stage, the more people were moved.
 The journey needed to continue.

-The 2019 tour kicked off by winning three awards at the Frigid Fringe Festival in NYC, and continued to gain traction, winning awards, incredible reviews, sellout runs, and holdover shows in multiple cities along the way.
+2019 kicked off with three awards at the Frigid Fringe Festival in NYC.
+The show continued to gain traction, winning awards, excellent reviews and sellout runs in multiple cities along the way.
 The year was capped off when the show was selected to participate in the Fringe Encore Series, Off Broadway, at the Historic Soho Playhouse in NYC.
 The series featured 18 "Best Of" shows selected from Fringe Festivals worldwide.

-Putting accolades aside, the most amazing part of the journey has been seeing how the show connects to people on a deep and personal level.
-There are many messages to take away.
+Putting accolades aside, the most rewarding part of the journey has been to see how the show connects to people on a deep and personal level.

 So, what’s next?
 Doors continue to open and intriguing opportunities present themselves.
 The heartbeat of the show is clearly being guided and the path is being lit.

 Keith Alessi - Writer and performer, Tomatoes Tried to Kill Me but Banjos Saved My Life

-Before taking to the stage, Keith was well known as a successful public company CEO and college professor.
+Before taking to the stage, Keith was well known as a successful public company CEO, entrepreneur and college professor.
 He has led companies in both Canada and the United States.

-A dual Canadian/US citizen, Keith splits his time between Vancouver, British Columbia and Virginia.
+A dual CA/US citizen, Keith splits his time between Vancouver, British Columbia and Meadows of Dan, Virginia.
 He is a certified public accountant and received his MBA from the University of Michigan, Ann Arbor.